BHMF/OSCP-path/VUPlayer Buffer OverFlow.md

 f.close()
 ```
 ---
 This Script line will generate a \x41 pattern adding the \x41 desired ammount.
+You can try with a diferent lenght.
 ```python
 shellcode_bind_shellfer = '\x41' * 1500 # padding
 ```